 As stated with R.A., drug intervention is one approach to help those with JRA and is always dictated by the clients’ physician.
 With the evolution of new medicine, it is imperative that both the patient and the health professional understand what they might be taking on a daily basis.

 The JRA client is special because truly understanding your anatomy, biomechanics and periodization training, can provide optimal outcomes.
-Avoid excessive load bearing exercises on their joints, particularly their wrists and hands.
+Avoid excessive load-bearing exercises on their joints, particularly their wrists and hands.
 To design a program that is simple consisting of utilizing machines, incorporating physioball training, aqua therapy and carefully monitoring form and fatigue levels.

 Ankylosing Spondylitis (AS)

-This is a chronic inflammatory rheumatic disease usually affecting young adults affecting the axial skeleton.
-Causing characteristic inflammatory back pain.
-The cause is unknown and there is a strong genetic link to it’s etiology.
-Young adults will complain with morning stiffness and difficulty with sitting, standing and prolonged activities.6
+This is a chronic inflammatory rheumatic disease usually affecting young adults affecting the axial skeleton causing characteristic inflammatory back pain.
+The cause is unknown and there is a strong genetic link to its etiology.
+Young adults will complain with morning stiffness and difficulty with sitting, standing, and prolonged activities.6

 The treatment of AS is tailored to the individual patient.
 Pharmacological and physical therapy has shown to be very effective.
 When in doubt, consult with the client’s physician and physiotherapist.